 '''

 simulation:

 init:

-optional

 - household: [household_composition]

 - person: [agegroup]

 processes:

 - household: [household_composition]

 - person: [

 age, agegroup,

-death, birth
+dead_procedure, birth

-1
+]

 - household: [household_composition]

 input:

+path: liam2

 optional

-path: liam2

 file: base.h5

 output:

 path: liam2

 optional

 file: simulation.h5

-start_period: 2015

-periods: 10

-skip_shows: False

-optional

-random_seed: 5235

-optional

-assertions: warn

-optional

 '''

 '''

+start_period: 2002

+periods: 10

+skip_shows: True # optional

+random_seed: 5235 # optional

+assertions: warn # optional

 default_entity: person # optional

-logging: # optional

-timings: True # optional

-level: functions # optional

-autodump: False # optional

-autodiff: False # optional

 '''

-3.6.1 processes
+3.3.1 processes

 This block defines which processes are executed and in what order.
-They will be executed for each period starting from start\period for periods times.
+They will be executed for each period starting from start_period for periods times.
 Since processes are defined on a specific entities (they change the values of items of that entity), you have to specify the entity before each list of process.
 Note that you can execute the same process more than once during a simulation and that you can alternate between entities in the simulation of a period.

-In the example you see that after death and birth, the household\composition function is re-executed.
+In the example you see that after dead_procedure and birth, the household_composition procedure is re-executed.

-3.6.2 init
+3.3.2 init

-Every process specified here is only executed in the last period before start period (start\period - 1).
+Every process specified here is only executed in the last period before start period (start_period - 1).
 You can use it to calculate (initialise) variables derived from observed data.
 This section is optional (it can be entirely omitted).

-3.6.3 input
+3.3.3 input